Published on 29 June 2021

 “See?
 You probably have it easy compared to me.
 This last Tuesday, for example, I think this bastard said, ‘I’ll chop your fingers off and stuff them up your ass.’
 And since, you know, since it’s the week before Thanksgiving, he adds, ‘Eat some yummy pumpkin pie next week.
 Or else.’
 What I think is this jerk causes adversities because he has a lot of adversity, this sophisticated bastard has lots of conflict in his life since it’s hard being sophisticated, as you and I would know, so he needs someone to talk to.
 I guess what I’m saying is you should buy a pastrami sandwich from my shop, you’ll love it, lots of people love it, Thousand Island dressing rocks with it.
 That’d cheer you up.”

 The man seemed to earnestly believe the moral with which he concluded his story.
 Saying he and Allie were doing great, he seemed near tears.

-It is certainly true that the world is full of adversity, and those I face are pretty minor, whatever I should make of the man.
+It was certainly true that the world is full of adversity, and those I face are pretty minor.
 I spent the next several minutes of that bus ride contemplating this man’s story.
 Any sequence of events or statements is a story, even mathematical equations telling how one formula is equivalent to another.
 There is nothing more fundamental to being alive, in the intellectual, spiritual sense that a human is alive in a way distinct from being merely biotic, than the universal process of understanding and contextualizing our experiences through stories.

 The question was whether I could find a purpose in this particular story.
 Looking at his slightly sloping profile, I considered asking more, to root for the truth.